Kings Park (NSW)

 An assessment of population growth drivers in Kings Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population of the Kings Park (NSW) statistical area (Lv2) is around 3,483 people.
-This reflects an increase of 7 people since the 2021 Census, which reported a population of 3,476 people.
-The change is inferred from the resident population of 3,349 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 8 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,334 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 78.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Kings Park (NSW) is around 3,481, reflecting an increase of 5 people since the 2021 Census.
+This increase represents a 0.1% change from the previous population count of 3,476.
+The latest estimate by AreaSearch, following examination of ERP data released by the ABS in June 2024 and validation of new addresses, shows a resident population of 3,349.
+This results in a population density ratio of 1,333 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 78.0% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch's projections for Kings Park (NSW) are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Kings Park (NSW) (SA2) is forecasted to grow by 1,394 persons to 2041, reflecting a gain of 45.6% in total over the 17 years.
+By 2041, the suburb is forecasted to grow by 1,382 persons, reflecting a gain of 45.5% in total over the 17-year period.

 Frequently Asked Questions - Population